The twenty-minute window when the sky turns electric and the snow glows, and why every mountain trip gets planned around it.

 In a world that’s constantly asking for our attention, blue hour is a reminder that the best shows are the ones nobody’s producing.
 No algorithm chose this sunset.
 No one designed this light to keep you scrolling.

-It’s just the planet doing what it does - and if you’re in the right place at the right time, and you’re paying attention, it’ll stop you in your tracks.
+It is simply the planet doing what it does, and if you are in the right place at the right time, paying attention, it will stop you in your tracks.

 The twenty-minute rule

 A simple rule: if something beautiful is going to happen in the next twenty minutes, stay.
-Don’t leave the restaurant early.
-Don’t go inside because it’s getting cold.
-Don’t check your phone because the light isn’t “peak” yet.
+Do not leave the restaurant early.
+Do not go inside because it is getting cold.
+Do not check your phone because the light is not “peak” yet.

 Stay.
 The best part is always about to happen.